 Is a non-perennial gully which rises above the north western side of Little Capertee Creek Camping Ground, 1.7km due north of the old Newnes Hotel.
 It flows in a south and south easterly direction for 1.1km into the Wolgan River.
 Named after Cathedral Canyon which is located within the top section of this gully.
 This gully and canyon and / or pass also gives access to Old Baldy, the cliff face overlooking the camping ground at Newnes.

 Is located 1.7km north, north west of Birds Rock Trig.
-Described by Michael Keats as 30 metres wide, 30 metres high and 30 metres deep.
+It is 50 metres wide, 50 metres high and 30 metres deep.
 The back wall has an outline of a near perfect cupola and a large fallen rock is centrally disposed and elevated.
 The floor has a rake of about 30 degrees, is sandy and has areas of duricrust, a secondary product of weathering.
 Named by Yuri Bolotin on a Bush Club walk, 26th November 2012.